Skip to content

 The Four Building Blocks of an Engineering Management Platform

-There are four key building blocks of an Engineering Management Platform, each of which provides functionality that aligns to the responsibilities of an engineering leader, enabling their success:
+There are four key building blocks of an Engineering Management Platform, each of which provides functionality that aligns with the responsibilities of an engineering leader, enabling their success:

 • Business Alignment